willroberts/pong/README.md

 # Pong

-An implementation of 'Pong' in Go, using SDL2.
+An implementation of Pong in Go, using SDL2.